corentinthomasset/call-for-code-2021/README.md

 ![GreenUp Architecture](./docs/greenup_arch.png "GreenUp Architecture")

+1. User accesses the *GreenUp* UI and enters a ticker (stock symbol)

+2. Backend extracts company details, processes stock correlation and retrieves ESG ratings

+3. UI provide suggestions based on stock performance and ESG ratings

+4. User can form an investment portfolio based on the suggestions

 ## Details

 Technically speaking, the application has three main components:

-1. Data store: A repository where ESG ratings and indicators along with stock correlation data is stored.
+1. Data store: A repository where ESG ratings and indicators along with stock correlation data and company details are stored.
 We use resources like ***ESG Enterprise*** and ***Yahoo Finance*** to extract these data and store it in the ***IBM Cloud***.

 2. API: A RESTful API in front of the data store which exposes the data in the form of services consumable by the UI.

-3. UI: A web-based and Mobile application which leverages the API to implement/deliver the idea to the end users.
+3. UI: A web-based application which leverages the API to implement/deliver the service to the end users.

 ## Roadmap

-Check the below diagram:
+The project has been deployed in a Kubernetes cluster within *IBM Cloud*.
+Here is the development plan for the project as well as the delivered items:

 ![GreenUp Roadmap](./docs/roadmap.png "GreenUp Roadmap")

 ## Getting started

+1. Browse the UI

+2. Enter a ticker (stock symbol) to start

+3. Review the suggestions provided by the system

+4. Organize an investment portfolio based on suggestions

 ## Live demo